Measuring Crime: Behind the Statistics

 Lecture Hall, Pulitzer Hall 2950 Broadway, New York, NY, United States

 We’ve all heard that a picture is worth a thousand words, but what if we don’t understand what we’re looking at?
 Charts, infographics, and diagrams are ubiquitous.
-They are useful
+They are useful because they can reveal patterns and trends hidden behind the numbers we encounter in our lives.
+Good charts make us smarter—if we know how to

 The Green New Deal: Shaping A Public Imagination with Kim Stanley Robinson